eosnetworkfoundation/grant-framework/applications/ssi-toolkit-verifiable-credentials.md

 1. Verifiable credentials - this allows any EOSIO account to create, hold and [verifiable credentials](https://www.w3.org/TR/vc-data-model) (VC).
 This can be used with personal information, medical records, certificates or any other data.
 It can be used and verified with another account.
 2. [DIDComm](https://identity.foundation/didcomm-messaging/spec/) - A standardised transport between any EOSIO account and any other account, privately and securely.

 **This grant proposal focuses on building the first component of the toolkit - verifiable credentials**.
 We will build the typescript library allowing application developers to use Verifiable Credentials on EOSIO identities.
 DIDComm will be built later.
-The Verifiable Credentials library is the most important part of the EOSIO SSI Toolkit.
+The Verifiable Credentials library is currently the most important part of the EOSIO SSI Toolkit.

 This grant aims to fulfill the needs outlined in the SSI section of the CORE+ paper.
 It creates an alternative, privacy-preserving and internationally standardized approach to the &quot;Profile and avatar system&quot; set out in the Wallet+ paper.